duckietown/course-LRA/book/duckietown-learning-robotics/02_object_detection/02_object_detection.md

 First, define your `Dataset` class.
 Like in the link, for any given image index, it should provide:

-- The bounding boxes for each class in each image (contrarily to the tutorial, you calculated this earlier in the Data collection part of this exercise);
+- The bounding boxes for each class in each image (contrary to the tutorial, you calculated this earlier in the Data collection part of this exercise);
 - The class labels for each bounding box;
 - The normal, non-segmented image;
 - An ID for the image (you should just use the index of the `.npz`).